yingjieweb/hello-next/README.md

 # Hello-next 👋

+## Next.js App Router Course - Starter

 This repo is created for learning Next.js

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is the starter template for the Next.js App Router Course.
+It contains the starting code for the dashboard application.

+For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.